lewdavidson/Capstone-Planning/README.md

 ```

 ###State Slices/Structure:
 There need to be a few state slices in order for my app to work.
 I am thinking that every recipe needs a unique id and needs to be nested inside a recipes object, a current recipe id in order to show individual recipes at a time, and a current user id slice which is originally set to null and then changed if a user is logged in.
+SavedRecipes slice, holds all recipes that isSaved = true.
+Is this a good state slice? or can it live somewhere else?

 initialState = {
   currentUserId: null,